 A payment gateway API usually works quite similarly to what we’ve described above: your app sends a request to the API, which functions as an intermediary between your software solution and the payment processing network.
 After that, the network processes the request received from the API and sends a response to it.
 Then, the API responds to the app, based on the network’s reply

-The most popular payment gateway APIs
+Top 7 payment gateway APIs

-What this API offers: As you may have already guessed, this API provides developers with access to the functionality of Stripe, including accepting and processing payments, tracking user accounts, working with subscriptions, and sending invoices.
+What this API offers: As you may have already guessed, this payment gateway API provides developers with access to the functionality of Stripe, including accepting and processing payments, tracking user accounts, working with subscriptions, and sending invoices.

 Stripe Payments is a full-stack payment processor.
 That means that it offers the features of a gateway and an external payment processor under one roof.
 This can be a disadvantage for those businesses that already have a merchant account they want to continue using.
 With Stripe, you can’t use only its gateway functionality; you need to use both.